smaurice101/readthedocs/docs/source/tmlbuilds.rst

    TML is used by companies and people around the world to process real-time data.
 Because TML is free for students and researchers, it is used by thousands of students in Universities and Colleges around the world.

    Any where you need to process real-time data - you NEED TML.
+It can be used in any industry globally.

 TML Solutions Can Be Built In 10 Steps Using Pre-Written DAGs (Directed Acyclic Graphs)
 ----------------------------------------------------------